Adolf Furtwängler: Assessment and legacy

-Furtwängler was a prolific writer, with a prodigious knowledge and memory, and a most ingenious and confident critic; and his work not only dominated the field of archaeological criticism but also raised its standing both at home and abroad.
+Furtwängler wrote extensively.
+His work not only influenced the field of archaeological criticism but also affected its standing both at home and abroad.

-Among his numerous publications the most important were a volume on the bronzes found at Olympia, vast works on ancient gems and Greek vases, and the invaluable Meisterwerke der griechischen Plastik (Masterpieces of Greek Sculpture) (1893 and 1908; English translations by Eugenie Strong and Taylor, London, 1914).
+Among his numerous publications, the most important were a volume on the bronzes found at Olympia, vast works on ancient gems and Greek vases, and the invaluable Meisterwerke der griechischen Plastik (Masterpieces of Greek Sculpture) (1893 and 1908; English translations by Eugenie Strong and Taylor, London, 1914).

-Furtwängler's students formed an outstanding group among the next generation of classical art historians and archaeologists, and his published research was of even wider influence.
+Furtwängler's students formed an outstanding group among the next generation of classical art historians and archaeologists, and his published research was of wide influence.